 This policy outlines the framework for Highwood Primary School to meet its duties and obligations to deliver a high-quality education to all pupils on role, including pupils with special educational needs and/or disabilities.

-We provide our pupils, throughout all key stages, with meaningful, high-quality teaching and lessons alongside their peers.
+We provide all pupils, including those pupils with SEND, with meaningful, highquality teaching and lessons alongside their peers.
 Inclusion is an ongoing process that aims to increase access and engagement to the curriculum for all students, by identifying and removing barriers to learning.

 Our staff ensure adaptions to the learning environment and lessons are facilitated in a culture of collaboration, mutual respect, understanding, support and problem solving.
-In accordance with the SEND Code of practice, Highwood engages with a 'whole-school approach' to provide an inclusive ethos and education for all.
+In accordance with the SEND Code of Practice, Highwood engages with a 'whole-school approach' and reasonable adjustments in all classrooms, to provide an inclusive ethos and education for all.

-Highwood Primary School therefore intends to collaborate with Hertfordshire Local Authority and apply the following principles, which underpin this policy.
+Highwood Primary School collaborates with Hertfordshire Local Authority and apply the following principles, which underpin this policy.
 We intend to:

-- Encourage involvement of children, parents and young people in decision making. - > Support identification of children and young people's needs. - Collaborate and communicate with education, health and social care services to provide support. - Deliver high quality provision to meet the needs of children and young people with SEN. - > Identify and minimise barriers to learning and participation. - Encourage greater choice and control for young people and parents over their support.
+- Encourage involvement of children, parents and young people in decision making. - > Support identification of children and young people's needs. - Collaborate and communicate with education, health and social care services to provide support for pupils. - Deliver high quality provision to meet the needs of children and young people with SEN. - > Identify and minimise barriers to learning and participation. - Encourage greater choice and control for young people and parents over their support.

 Signed by

+SENDCo - Mrs Sarah Kenny

-SENCo Date:
+Date:

+Headteacher - Mrs Bindu Rai

-Headteacher Date:
+Date:

-SEND Governor Date:
+SEND Governor - Mrs Angela Goonetilleke Date:

-Next review date: September 2024 1
+Next review date: January 2025